tfsec/tfsec.github.io/_docs/aws/cloudwatch/log-group-customer-key.md

 ---
+title: aws-cloudwatch-log-group-customer-key
-title: CloudWatch log groups should be encrypted using CMK
+description: CloudWatch log groups should be encrypted using CMK
 shortcode: aws-cloudwatch-log-group-customer-key
 legacy: AWS089
 summary: CloudWatch log groups should be encrypted using CMK